Yan Song: Youth and early career

-Yan Song was born on 3 March 1480 in Fenyi, Jiangxi Province.
+Yan Song was born on 3 March 1480 during China's Ming dynasty in Fenyi, Jiangxi Province.
 Although his family was registered as artisans, they were actually engaged in trade.
 Later, when Yan became wealthy, he joined the wholesale trade with his son.
 Together, they owned several shops in Yangzhou, the leading commercial center in the southern part of the country.
 Yan Song's father, Yan Huai (1453–1495), was primarily a teacher and principal of a local school.
 Despite being a weak and often sickly child, Yan Song showed great literary talent.
 His father spared no effort in educating him in Confucian teachings.
-In 1495, at the age of fifteen, Yan Song applied for the provincial civil service examination, but his father had just died, and he could not take the exam because of mourning.
+In 1495, at the age of 15, Yan Song applied for the provincial civil service examination, but his father had just died, and he could not take the exam because of mourning.
 He eventually passed the provincial examination in 1498, ranking sixteenth, which was a decent performance.
-It was not until 1505 that he succeeded in the metropolitan examination as number thirty-eight.
+It was not until 1505 that he succeeded in the metropolitan examination as number 38.
 He ranked fifth in the palace examination that followed, which was a great success, although he had hoped for an even better result.

 Biographer Wang Shizhen states that during the examination and final banquet in 1498, Yan Song left a negative impression on the examiner due to his gaunt appearance and poorly dressed attire.
 This negative perception continued to haunt him for years.
 He often reminisced about the challenging times of his youth, particularly after his mother's death in 1509, when he lacked the means to give her a dignified funeral.
 In 1499, he married Lady Ouyang, and their daughter was born the same year.
 In 1513, their son Yan Shifan was born.